-On November 11, 2020, China’s National People’s Congress approved amendments to the Copyright Law.
+China’s National People’s Congress has recently released a translation of the amended Copyright Law.
 The full text in English is available here.
 The original Chinese text is available here.
 The amended Copyright Law is effective as of June 1, 2021.
 Some of the highlights in the amended Copyright Law include punitive damages for intentional infringement, an increase in statutory damages, and an increase in civil fines for copyright infringement.
 For ease of reference, the full English translation is reproduced here.